Judy, 69

 What happened?

 I started to lose weight and felt less tired.
 After three months, my A1c was down to 6.2%.
 That gave me the incentive to keep going, it was a great feeling and I didn’t need to take diabetic medication.
-In August, my A1c was 5.9% and by December it was 5.7% .
+In August, my A1c was 5.9% and by December it was 5.7% and most recently in May 2024 it was 5.8% so I am doing great.
 I was back to what I weighed in my twenties.
 My blood pressure was normal and my cholesterol was normal.
 In November, I started to use a blood glucose monitor my doctor gave me.
 It became addictive but the strips and needles were expensive; the government didn’t cover the cost for these diabetic aids unless I was on insulin.
 I’m not sure what happened, I must have become complacent because my A1c result in March had gone back up to 5.9% but my blood glucose was 5.6% in an average of 90 days with the metre.

 What are you doing now?

 I’m still exercising and I'm careful not to eat ultra-processed food, and to avoid sugar or too much starchy vegetables.
-I’m very strict with myself, even more so since my A1c went up.
-Last week I almost made a huge mistake, I had bought my usual plain yogurt with 2 grams sugar in 3/4 cup to make up my breakfast jars.
-I was just about to add a tablespoon of the yogurt into the first jar when I noticed the yogurt was a slightly different colour than usual so I looked at the container.
+I’m very strict with myself, even more so since my A1c went up earlier this year.
+I discovered recently that the balsamic vinegar I was using had 8 grams of sugar!
+So that may have explained the increase.
+Another time, I almost made a huge mistake.
+I thought I had bought my usual plain yogurt with 2 grams sugar in 3/4 cup to make up my breakfast jars.
+I was just about to add a tablespoon of the yogurt into the first jar when I noticed the yogurt was a slightly different colour than usual.
+I looked at the container.
 I had mistakenly bought vanilla and cinnamon yogurt instead of plain and there were 14 grams of sugar in it for 3/4 cup!
 I didn’t eat it; I gave it to someone who doesn’t have diabetes.
+In the spring I started intermittent fasting.
+I fast for 16 hours and then eat my three meals in an 8-hour window.
+And I have lost 5 more pounds.

 What is your favourite go-to meal?

 I love all the healthy food that I eat every day.
 The yogurt, fruit, nuts and oats for breakfast are not only delicious, they are also filling, and so are the salads that I make.
-I eat at the same time every day.
 I love poached eggs but also will do scrambled or an omelet.
 If I feel hungry in the evening I will eat fruit with nuts for a snack or just drink plain water.

 What do you want others to know?